studiohawkdev/hawkvision-browserless/README.md

 docker buildx build --platform linux/arm64 -t browserless/chrome:latest .
 ```

-> Disclaimer about arm64: In order to support arm64 inside of docker, we utilize some functionality inside of playwright to download a arm64-compatible linux build.
+> Disclaimer about arm64: To support arm64 inside of docker, we utilize some functionality inside of playwright to download an arm64-compatible Linux build.
 Since most distributions out there don't have an arm64-specific build of Chromium, this means that puppeteer's chromium doesn't exist for arm64 (as far as we're aware).
 This, in short, means that the chromium version inside of the arm builds isn't matched _exactly_ for the version of puppeteer that it comes bundled with.
-Most of the time this will go unnoticed, however if you have an issue it's possible that it's because the version of chromium in the arm64-builds isn't an exact match.
+Most of the time this will go unnoticed, however, if you have an issue it may be because the version of chromium in the arm64-builds isn't an exact match.

 # Hosting Providers

 We offer a first-class hosted product located [here](https://browserless.io).
-Alternatively you can host this image on just about any major platform that offers hosting for docker.
-The hosted service takes care of all the machine provisioning, notifications, dashboards and monitoring plus more:
+Alternatively, you can host this image on just about any major platform that offers hosting for docker.
+The hosted service takes care of all the machine provisioning, notifications, dashboards, and monitoring plus more:

 - Easily upgrade and toggle between versions at the press of a button.
 No managing repositories and other code artifacts.
 - Never need to update or pull anything from docker.
-There's literally zero software to install to get started.
+There's zero software to install to get started.
 - Scale your consumption up or down with different plans.
 We support up to thousands of concurrent sessions at a given time.

 If you're interested in using this image for commercial aspects, then please read the below section on licensing.